JujuAdams/Chatterbox/docs/latest/reference-variables.md

 |`name` |string  |Variable to set             |
 |`value`|any     |Value to set the variable to|

 Sets the value of a Chatterbox variable.
 Chatterbox variables must be strings, booleans, or numbers, and you cannot change the datatype of a variable once it has been declared.
+Additionally, Chatterbox constants cannot have their value changed (see below).

+?> Whilst Chatterbox and YarnScript don't require any particular naming convention, we encourage the use of `camelCase` for variable names.

 &nbsp;